Center for Health Sciences

 Kayse M. Shrum, DO—President and Dean, Professor

-Clinical Associate Professors: Travis Campbell, DO; Amanda Foster, DO; Jeremy Jones, DO; Heather Rector, DO
+Clinical Associate Professors: Travis Campbell, DO; Jeremy Jones, DO; Whitney L. Latham, DO; Heather Rector, DO

 Clinical Assistant Professors: Laura Bode, DO; Bing Phung, DO